uStudioCompany/formfish/README.md

 ### Validation

-If you'd like to somehow validate your form - yse any method you find fit.
+If you'd like to somehow validate your form - use any method you find fit.
 `Form` component has a built-in method `onValidate` that accepts a special callback.

 If your validation is successful inside this callback, you pass!